monkishtempo/AssetBuilder/README.md

 <https://healthhero.atlassian.net/wiki/spaces/HHE24/pages/3101851684/Asset+Builder>

+## PFX Signing

+The application uses a pfx temporary strong name key file.
+On initial check-out and first build you will get an error.
+To import the file use the key filename and the key ID reported in the error:

+* sn -i {filename}.pfx VS_KEY_{key_id}

+sn is usually installed as part of a Windows SDK.
+For example C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.8 Tools\sn.exe

 ### CI/CD With Gitlab

 Whilst it should be possible to do a .net Framework build using the official Microsoft Windows Framework 4.8 Docker container, it needs to be run from a Windows container (not Linux Container).
 So far I have not worked out how to (or if you can) get kaniko to use a Windows Container for the build.